Kotlin Code Smell 008 - Too Many Arguments

 Conclusion

-If a function gets too many arguments, some of them might be related to class construction.
-This is a design smell too.
+If a function requires too many arguments, some of them might be better suited for class construction.
+This is also a design issue.

 Credits